ScottCTD/ScottsEssential/README.md

     - Permission: 2 Level
 - /trashcan
     - Usage: Open a GUI trashcan that you can put trash items in.
 You could clear all the items in the trashcan by clicking a button, and the trashcan will clear after some seconds (Configurable).
+- /rank
+    - Usage: Open a GUI, displaying the ranking information of all players.
+(E.g Number of deaths)
 - More in progress

 # Services